Create Your Own "Woodcut" Stamp

 What You Do:

-- Lay down newspapers to protect your work surface.
+- Before you set out to make your own stamps, lay down newspapers to protect your work surface.

 - Create your stamp by gluing a piece of paper to your block of wood.